 PIM systems as the foundation for BIM

 Since product data forms the basis of BIM, companies must manage large volumes of complex data efficiently.
-PIM provides a central system for storing, updating, and distributing this data.
+Viamedici EPIM provides a central system for storing, updating, and distributing this data.
+To understand the fundamentals of product data management, read our introduction to what PIM is and how it works.

 PIM and BIM: Benefits at a glance